dsaliberti/basil/README.md

 There are Previews in every view. `RecipeDetailView` and `FilterOptionsView` are previewed as they're presented in the list.
 The `RecipeListView` has all static states as well as the main states transitions in the previews with names.

 ### Unit Tests
-Mainly (only) the `RecipeList` module has UnitTests.
+Mainly the `RecipeList` module has UnitTests.
 For the list itself and the filters options.
 The tests cover every Action (inputs) which could be called in the reducer and its possible variations.
 To run the Tests:

-- Select the Scheme `RecipeList` and hit Cmd+U to run all, or on the Test Navigator (Cmd+6) run them individually
+- Select the Scheme `RecipeList` or `RecipeDetail` and hit Cmd+U to run all, or on the Test Navigator (Cmd+6) run each test individually.

 Enjoy 😉